Translation disclaimer (Translation disclaimer)

 Thank you.

-Social care offers a range of support and advice.
-It may be provided by us or from organisations that we can put you in touch with.
-Social care enables you to continue to look after yourself, stay safe and live the life that you want.
+This can be from us or organisations that we can put you in touch with.
+It can help you to continue to look after yourself, stay safe and live the life that you want.

 We will support you: